Lead Apron Patterns

 Frontal, Full-Overlap & Partial-Overlap Aprons Explained

 Lead aprons are available in different patterns depending on the type of radiation protection required.
-The right lead apron pattern depends on the user’s procedure type, radiation exposure direction, wearing duration, comfort requirement and protection level.
+The correct lead apron pattern depends on procedure type, radiation exposure direction, wearing duration, comfort requirement and required protection level.

 What Is a Lead Apron Pattern?